-At Merley First School we are committed to early identification of SEN and adopt a graduated response in line with the Code of Practice, 2014.
+At Merley First School we are committed to early identification of SEN and adopt a graduated response in line with the Code of Practice, 2015.
 If a concern is raised (by the class teacher/TA, child's parent or other adult), a range of evidence is collected through classroom assessment and monitoring processes and is used to assess gaps in learning.
 If the evidence suggests that a pupil is not making expected progress, the class teacher will decide on an appropriate level of support and/or intervention and will monitor its impact.
+Any use of auxiliary aids during the school day, such as ear defenders, fiddle toys or wobble cushions, will need to be agreed with the school.
+In most instances, these will be provided by the school so that the impact of this provision can be measured accurately.

-If difficulties persist, the class teacher may adjust the support/intervention and seek advice from the SENDCo/Inclusion Team.
+If difficulties persist, the class teacher may adjust the support/intervention and seek advice from the SENCo/Inclusion Team.
+If a child requires any additional provision, a physical resource or an adult intervention, this will be arranged and provided by the school.
 A Record of Concern will be completed and the pupil will be added to the Monitoring Register.
-After a period of monitoring (about 6 weeks), the SENDCo/Inclusion Team will decide if the child needs to be added to the SEND Register and what further assessments or referrals may be appropriate.
+After a period of monitoring, the SENCo/Inclusion Team will decide if the child needs to be added to the SEND Register and what further assessments or referrals may be appropriate.
 At all stages, parents are kept fully informed.